hpenacho/MusicPlayer-Java/README.md

 * Plays music
   - All the essential controls you'd expect from a music player are implemented, namely play, stop, pause, mute, previous or next track, repeat, volume control, and more.
-  - This functionality uses the [a MediaPlayer](https://docs.oracle.com/javafx/2/api/javafx/scene/media/MediaPlayer.html) javaFX class to implement all music control features.
+  - This functionality uses the [MediaPlayer](https://docs.oracle.com/javafx/2/api/javafx/scene/media/MediaPlayer.html) javaFX class to implement all music control features.

 * Collects file metaData
   - Available music metadata is presented in the app within collapsible menu's, this includes album art if available.